A Semi-Analytical Study on Multiscale Porous Biocatalytic Electrodes in the Enzyme Reaction Process

-A multiscale porous biocatalytic electrode's oxidation of glucose is explained theoretically.
-The model that describes diffusion and response within a hydrogel film is composed by two differential equations in non-linear.
-Approximate analytical findings of the glucose concentrations, current, as well as the oxidised mediator have been obtained via the new homotopy perturbation technique.
-Furthermore, an analytical calculation is performed to determine the ideal electrode thickness for the film by employing Ananthaswamy –Sivasankari technique.
+A multiscale porous biocatalytic electrode’s oxidation of glucose is explained theoretically.
+The model that describes diffusion and response within a hydrogel film is composed by two non-linear differential equations.
+Approximate analytical findings of the glucose concentrations, current, and the oxidised mediator have been obtained via the new homotopy perturbation technique.
+Furthermore, an analytical calculation is performed to determine the ideal electrode thickness for the film by employing Ananthaswamy-Sivasankari Method (ASM).
 It also investigates how parameters affect current.
-Our approximate analytical expressions are validated by the numerical simulation (Matlab).
+Our approximate analytical expressions are validated by the numerical simulation (MATLAB).

 Downloads